lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

 The first argument to ``pde`` is the network input, i.e. the x and y coordinates.
 The second argument is the network output ``u`` which is comprised of the 3 different output solutions i.e., velocity u, velocity v, and pressure p.

-Next, the exact solution of the Kovasznay flow equations are introduced
+Next, the exact solution of the Kovasznay flow is introduced

 .. code-block:: python